DocTAG/doctag-core/README.md

 ### Majority Vote
 For each document the *admin* can check the ground-truth created basing on **majority vote**.
 This ground-truth is generated for each document and for each annotation type.
 In particular it is possible also to set which users will take part in the majority vote ground-truth creation so to consider only a subset of ground-truth.
 When the ground-truth has been generated it is also possible to be downloaded in **json** and **csv** formats.

+## Support for multilingual documents
+Even if the default language is *english*, DocTAG allows the upload of the same document translated in different languages or, more in general, for each topic it is possible to upload documents written in different languages.
+The information about the language is given with the collection file and it is useful to filter the documents of a topic basing on the language your interested in.

 # Credits